nrp503/nrp503.github.io/README.md

 Markdown because it is the most widely used light weight markup language in the world.

-This readme file will describe how to host and format resume using GitHub pages.
+These are the steps for hosting and formating resume using GitHub pages:

-First, you need to make GitHub account if you don't have one.
+1. You need to make GitHub account if you don't have one.

-Then go to the repositories
+2. Go to the "Repositories"

-Create [username].github.io.
+3. On the textbox named "Repository Name" please type (your_username).github.io.

+4. Then click on "Create Repository"

 Technical writers produce
 - formal documentation